Increasingly, major sport events have been recognized as both economic drivers and powerful place-brand builders for

-Manifesto works with the Calgary Sport Tourism Authority (CSTA) on several major event bid and funding projects including the 2019 Canadian Country Music Awards, the PGA Champions Tour Shaw Charity Classic, the 2016 JUNO Awards and the 2015 Canadian Open Volleyball Championships and the 2016 JUNO Awards.
+Manifesto has worked with Tourism Calgary and Calgary Sport and Major Events (CSME) on several major event funding projects including winning bids for the 2019 Canadian Country Music Awards, the PGA Champions Tour Shaw Charity Classic, the 2015 Canadian Open Volleyball Championships and the 2016 JUNO Awards.

 Manifesto worked with WinSport Canada and Travel Alberta to found and develop the World Cup Roundtable initiative — an innovative and collaborative sport tourism marketing and funding model involving eight National Sport Organizations with World Cups in the Calgary and Bow Corridor.
-Reaching over 490-million viewers, the initiative positioned Alberta as a "must-see and must-do" destination to international audiences primarily in Europe.
+Reaching over 490-million viewers annually, the initiative positioned Alberta as a "must-see and must-do" destination to international audiences primarily in Europe.
 See the result.

 One of six stops on the Burton Global Open Series, Calgary hosted the lone Canadian stop for four consecutive years from 2009-2012.
 Manifesto worked closely with Burton to ensure the event had a strong funding foundation and promoted Calgary internationally as a winter sport tourism destination.

-Canada Snowboard enlisted the support of Manifesto Sport Management to develop a solid financial foundation for Calgary’s first snowboard World Cup since the early 90s.
+Canada Snowboard enlisted the support of Manifesto to develop a solid financial foundation for Calgary’s first snowboard World Cup since the early 90s.
 The event, which showcases the best riders in the world 15 minutes from the City’s centre and generates over 200 hours of international television coverage, takes place at Canada Olympic Park’s freshly-minted superpipe.

 Recognizing the consistent growth of mountain biking and its importance in Calgary’s active sport culture, Russell Reimer co-founded the Bike Calgary Festival and lead a successful bid to bring a UCI Mountain Bike World Cup to the city for the first time, forming the foundation of the Festival.